 This module provides you with an extended period of studio practice, to allow the opportunity to consolidate and refine your illustration practice.
 This module should help you to produce a substantial, sustained and coherent body of work leading towards a relevant professional portfolio.
 It also provides you with the opportunity to both conceive and manage complex and challenging projects in a variety of media, by responding to a mixture of live externally set briefs, and/or by extending your own studio practice.
 Projects may be hypothetical or personal, providing suitable context and purpose can be evidenced and supported.
 You may choose to work collaboratively with either clients, organisations and audiences, or individually, establishing a realistic and externally tested personal practice.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.

 How you'll learn

-The School of Art and Design often provides opportunities to engage in external or collaborative activities such as competition/Industry briefs and speakers beyond your course studies.
+The School of Art and Design may provide opportunities to engage in external or collaborative activities such as competition/Industry briefs and speakers beyond your course studies2.
 We strongly encourage you to take advantage of these opportunities to support your learning journey.